Calendivity/Calendivity-ML/README.md

 # Machine Learning Models
 We created two separate model for serving purposes.
 The first model is responsible for producing the activity codes from it's input name.
-Meanwhile, The second model is serving for both the Activity Difficulty Prediction and Activity Recommendation.
-We utilize Flask REST API which run in Google Cloud Platform to serve the model in production.
+Meanwhile, The second model serves for both the Activity Difficulty Prediction and Activity Recommendation.
+We utilize Flask REST API which run in Google Cloud Platform to deploy the model in production.
 <br><br>
 Here is the illustration of how the machine learning system works<br>
 ![Kiku](media/dur_pipeline.png)